Singular-Genomics/singular-demux/README.md

 For more details on Read Structures, and how to validate them, see [this detailed description](https://github.com/fulcrumgenomics/fgbio/wiki/Read-Structures).

-Read Structures must not be provided when using a path prefix for the input FASTQs.
+Read Structures are not required to be provided when using a path prefix for the input FASTQs.
 In that case, the read structure will be inferred from the FASTQ name.
 See: [Auto-detecting FASTQS from a Path Prefix](#auto-detecting-fastqs-from-a-path-prefix).

 When providing the input FASTQs explicitly, one Read Structure must be provided for each input FASTQ file, in the same order.
 Matching the set of reads specified in the FASTQ files section above one might specify: